suvelocity/PromiseChallenge/tips/test6.md

 ## Is asynchronous
-* consider what happens when in the code, and try to see what would make one thing happen after the other.
+* consider what-happens-when inside the code, and try to see what would make one thing happen after the other.